-Response: The proposed pathway does not cross a parking area or driveway.
+Response: The proposed pathways do not cross a parking area or driveway.
+Sidewalks will traverse through residential driveways meeting the design and material standards of the TSP.
 This standard is met.

 5. Pathway Width and Surface.
 Primary pathways shall be constructed of concrete, asphalt, brick/masonry pavers, or other durable surface, and not less than five (5) feet wide.
 Secondary pathways and pedestrian trails may have an alternative surface except as otherwise required by the ADA.